alex-windett/alex-windett.github.io/_posts/2015-11-18-looping-with-sass.markdown

 permalink: looping-with-sass
 ---

-I have recently worked on a site that has many different background colours for many different pages, and for several days have kept going back and refactoring down.
-I have finally ended up doing the same task that I accomplished initially in over 100 lines of code now in about 4, or 15 if your being picky.
+I have recently worked on a site that has many different background colors for many different pages, and for several days have kept going back and refactoring down.
+I have finally ended up doing the same task that I accomplished initially in over 100 lines of code now in 5, or 13 if your being picky.

 Having come accross hash and key / value pairs in other languages.
 I had never actually used them in sass, so was really pleased at how easy they were to use and impliment.

 Anyway, I thought I'd share what I started with and what I ended up with.

-To start, and this didn't change throughout my refactoring, was a `mixin` that contains all the elemets that need to change color, and that colour is passed in as the mixin arguement.
+To start, and this didn't change throughout my refactoring, was a `mixin` that contains all the elemets that need to change color, and that color is passed in as the mixin arguement.
 It goes something along the lines of this

 {% highlight sass %}
 @mixin zone-color($color) {
-    // set background color of itself - in this case the <body> tag.
+    // set background color of itself
     & {
         background: $color;
     }